Shea Stadium: In popular culture

 In the television serial drama Mad Men, the main character, Don Draper, has his secretary buy a pair of tickets for the Beatles' concert at Shea Stadium in 1965.

-The ballpark was parodied as being "named after the Cuban guerilla leader Che Stadium" in The Rutles film All You Need is Cash.
+The Rutles film All You Need is Cash refers to the ballpark as Che Stadium, "named after the Cuban guerilla leader, Che Stadium."

-Shea Stadium was parodied as Spray Stadium in an episode of Batman '66.
+In the 1966-1968 live action Batman TV series, Shea Stadium was parodied as Spayed Stadium in the episode "Catwoman Goes to College".

 In 1987, Marvel Comics rented Shea Stadium to re-enact the wedding of Peter Parker/Spider-Man and Mary Jane Watson.

 In the 2007 documentary series Seven Ages of Rock, Shea Stadium was named the most hallowed venue in all of rock music.

 In Godzilla: The Series, the stadium was destroyed in a fight between Godzilla and Crackler.

 Shea Stadium was used for filming the 1973 movie Bang The Drum Slowly starring Robert De Niro and Michael Moriarty and the 1978 film The Wiz.
 In the latter film, the exterior pedestrian ramps were used for a motorcycle chase scene with Michael Jackson and Diana Ross.

 A scene in the 2002 movie Two Weeks Notice takes place at Shea.

 In Men in Black, a Mets game at Shea was featured in the film, with outfielder Bernard Gilkey dropping a fly ball after being distracted by an alien spacecraft in the sky.
 Shea was also featured in Men in Black 3 which is where K and J intercept Griffin and the ArcNet in 1969 before Boris the Animal can capture it.

 Shea Stadium was also the setting for two episodes of The King of Queens: "Doug Out" (1999) and "Catching Hell" (2005).

 The exterior part of the Stadium is featured in the 2006 videogame Driver: Parallel Lines.